cdeitrick/Lolipop/README.md

 - scipy
 - seaborn

+If `tqdm` is also installed, the scripts will display a progressbar for large datasets.

 Additionally, `r` should be installed on your system in order to run the generated rscript file with the packages `ggplot2` and `ggmuller`.

 # General Workflow